Bayesian Multi-line Intensity Mapping: Parameter Transformation

 where $\alpha$ and $\beta$ represent any two of the parameter sets ($\{c_{ij}\}$, $\{m_{ij}\}$, and $\{\theta_{ij}\}$).
 Note that the Jacobian matrices follow the chain rule: $\mathbf{J}^{\alpha\beta}=\mathbf{J}^{\alpha\gamma}\mathbf{J}^{\gamma\beta}$.
 Therefore, for example, we can obtain $\mathbf{J}^{c\theta}$ by $\mathbf{J}^{c\theta}=\mathbf{J}^{cm}\mathbf{J}^{m\theta}$.

-In our algorithm, we initially compute the likelihood derivative and Fisher matrix in $\{c_{ij}\}$, then transform them to $\{\theta_{ij}\}$ during the Newton-Raphson optimization.
+In our algorithm, we initially compute the likelihood derivative and Fisher matrix in $\{c_{ij}\}$, then transform them to $\{\theta_{ij}\}$ during the Newton--Raphson optimization.
 Subsequently, we perform another transformation to $\{m_{ij}\}$ to quantify the model constraints.